greggirwin/red-hof/code-analysis/README.md

 ## Graph (also tree, linked list) traversal

+Of course it is not as widespread as series traversal, but it is much more complex to reimplement, so it's importance should not be judged by it's spread % only.

 There are 4 traversal **directions** on graphs, and 5 on trees:
 - from a node to it's subnodes, then to next adjacent node (this is how `foreach-face` visits)
 - from a node to it's subnodes, then to previous adjacent node